abhishektripathi-dev/weather-report-by-city/README.md

 const apiKey = "YOUR_API_KEY_HERE"
 ```

    - Important: Do not commit private API keys to public repositories.
+For client-side apps the key is visible in the browser — consider using a server-side proxy if you need to keep the key secret.

 3. Run the app locally:
    - The easiest way is to open `index.html` in your browser directly.